anharrington/handsonpython/rstP/functions.rst

 I try to make the parts that are not verbatim to be descriptive of the expected use.

-We will use these conventions shortly in the discussion of function syntax, and will continue to use the conventions throughout the tutorial.
+I will use these conventions shortly in the discussion of function syntax, and will continue to use the conventions throughout the tutorial.